 Keep in mind the person in the interview will need to match the voice of the documents submitted.
-ChatGPT is best used in combination with your own voice and writing style.
-Be sure to personalize and edit ChatGPT/AI responses for things like your resume, cover letter, and professional correspondence.
-Do not use any suggestions that are not accurate, such as degrees completed or jobs held.
+Generative AI is best used in combination with your own voice and writing style.
+Be sure to personalize and edit Generative AI responses for things like your resume, cover letter, and professional correspondence.
+Do not use any suggestions that are not accurate, such as degrees completed, skills, or jobs held.